Published in the

 Check that your assembly looks like this - having one staple in the center of the top stretcher bar.

-While firmly holding the canvas pliers, grip the canvas in the center of the bottom stretcher bar opposite from the first staple that was inserted in the center of the top stretcher bar.
+While firmly holding the canvas pliers, grip the canvas in the center of the bottom stretcher bar opposite from the first staple in the center of the top stretcher bar.

 Before releasing the canvas pliers, press your thumb onto the canvas.
 Holding your thumb in this manner will maintain canvas tension during staple insertion.